Sonia-96/MyStudyNotes/Network & Security/Cryptography.md

 1. RC4 is confidential but can't guarantee data integrity.

-   - Confidential: canno't know the plaintext without knowing the key

-   - Integrity: can we detect the message is modified by the attacker?

 2. stream cypher vs. block cypher:
    - stream cypher & bloc cypher are both confidential
    - block cypher has beeter data integrity.
 If one bit is changed in the cyphertext, the plaintext decrypted will by huge different, which is easier to detect.